jonnonz1/nz-statute-book/acts/public/2003/credit-contracts-and-consumer-finance-act-2003.md

   (a) subsection (1)(a) does not prevent an application being made if the debtor has remedied the default (to the extent that it can be remedied); and
   (b) subsection (1)(b) does not prevent an application being made if the credit limit is no longer exceeded.

-### 58 Changes by Court
+### 58 Changes by court
-(1) If the creditor does not agree to change the consumer credit contract in accordance with the application, the debtor may apply to the Court to change the terms of the contract.
+(1) If the creditor does not agree to change the consumer credit contract in accordance with the application, the debtor may apply to the court to change the terms of the contract.
-(2) The Court may, after allowing the applicant, the creditor, and any guarantor a reasonable opportunity to be heard,— (a) by order, change the consumer credit contract in a manner set out in section 56; and (b) make any other orders it thinks fit.
+(2) The court may, after allowing the applicant, the creditor, and any guarantor a reasonable opportunity to be heard,— (a) by order, change the consumer credit contract in a manner set out in section 56; and (b) make any other orders it thinks fit.
-(3) The Court may, if it thinks it appropriate in the circumstances, stay any enforcement proceedings under the consumer credit contract, and make any other orders it thinks fit, until the application has been determined.
+(3) The court may, if it thinks it appropriate in the circumstances, stay any enforcement proceedings under the consumer credit contract, and make any other orders it thinks fit, until the application has been determined.
 (4) Subsection (3) does not apply to a Disputes Tribunal established under section 4 of the Disputes Tribunals Act 1988.

 ### 59 Creditor may apply for variation of change
-(1) A creditor under a consumer credit contract that has been changed by an order under section 58 may apply to the Court for an order varying or revoking the order.
+(1) A creditor under a consumer credit contract that has been changed by an order under section 58 may apply to the court for an order varying or revoking the order.
-(2) A creditor subject to a stay of enforcement proceedings or other order under section 58 may apply to the Court for an order varying or revoking the stay or order.
+(2) A creditor subject to a stay of enforcement proceedings or other order under section 58 may apply to the court for an order varying or revoking the stay or order.
-(3) On an application under this section, the Court may vary or revoke the order or stay to which the application relates as it thinks fit.
+(3) On an application under this section, the court may vary or revoke the order or stay to which the application relates as it thinks fit.

 ## Part 3 — Consumer leases, credit-related insurance, and buy-back transactions of land